randommm/rabbitmq-website/site/oauth2-examples.md

 ### <a id="amqp10-protocol" class="anchor" href="#amqp10-protocol">AMQP 1.0 protocol</a>

-In this use case you are demonstrating a basic AMQP 1.0 application which reads, via an environment variable (`PASSWORD`), the JWT token that will use as password when authenticating with RabbitMQ.
+In this use case you are demonstrating a basic AMQP 1.0 application which reads a JWT token from the `PASSWORD` environment variable.
+The application then uses the token as a password when authenticating with RabbitMQ.

 Before testing a publisher and a subscriber application you need to build a local image for the basic AMQP 1.0 application by invoking this command: